As a case study writer, I understand how important it is to illustrate a customer’s positive experience with your product or service.

-What makes them so credible as a marketing tool is that your customer is willing to go on the record and explain how your product or solution solved a problem for them.
+What makes case studies so credible as a marketing tool is that your customer is willing to go on the record and explain how your product or solution solved a problem for them.
 Case studies are proof that you’re delivering on your marketing promises.

 Case studies are often used when potential customers are considering or deciding on a product or a service.
-They’ve identified the problem they need solved.
-Now they need to choose who will help them solve that problem.
+Customers have identified the problem they need solved.
+Now they need to choose which company will help them solve that problem.
 A great case study makes it more obvious for them to choose you.

 You can use case studies in multiple ways by repurposing the content.
 Here are some possible uses: